NYPL/nypl-bibliophpile/README.md

 	pear install phpdoc/phpDocumentor-alpha

 NOTE: You may have to also install <a href="http://www.graphviz.org/">GraphViz</a> in order for phpdoc to run without errors.

+## Run the Demo

+If your are using PHP 5.4 or greater, you can use the built-in web server to run the demo:

+    php -S localhost:8000

+Then go to browser and open `http://localhost:8000/demo.php`